stephanlphilips/core_tools/docs/source/GUI_for_gates.md

 The result should look something like:
 ![](img/virt_gate_matrix_gui.png)

-In the AWG to DAC ratio tab, the AWG to dac ratio's can be set.
+In the AWG to DAC ratio tab, the AWG to dac ratio's can be set:
 ![](img/AWG_to_dac_ratio.png)